cmu-delphi/delphi-epidata/docs/api/covidcast-signals/cds.md

 data, to prevent confusing public consumers of the data.
 The visualization and modeling teams should take note of these exceptions.

+### States with County level Tested Data Available
+Only Arkansas, California, Florida, Illinois, Louisiana, Massachusetts, Missouri, North Dakota, New York, Oregon, Tennessee, Wisconsin have conty level tested data available.
+We derive MSA and HRR level data based on it at county level.
+For the tested data in rest of the states, only state level data is available.

 ### Ignored Areas at State Level
 Due to the lack of population information, we ignore the four areas listed below although we have dat provided from Corona Data Scraper: